-Cash and cash equivalents were \$97.3 million at the end of 2019, compared to \$72.6 million in 2018.
-The increase in cash and cash equivalents for the year ended December 31, 2019 is primarily due to cash flow generated from operations and loans drawn on the Credit Facility, partially offset by investments in property and equipment, quarterly dividend payments, interest payments of lease obligations, payments of income taxes and share repurchases under the NCIB.
+Cash and cash equivalents were \$100.8 million at the end of 2020, compared to \$97.3 million in 2019.
+The increase in cash and cash equivalents for the year ended December 31, 2020 was primarily due to earnings, loans drawn on the Credit Facility, proceeds from sale of long-term assets, partially offset by investment in property and equipment, higher quarterly dividend payments, and investment in working capital.